FractalySyn/dataviz/README.md

 # DataViz App

 This interactive Shiny application has been conceived to automate basic data cleaning and visualization tasks.
-It requires an R-server to be work.
+It requires an R-server to be working.
 For more information about the shiny framework you can visit [the shiny website](https://shiny.rstudio.com/).

 ### Launch the app